 We typically assess our Federal income tax liability by computing it and reporting it to the IRS each year.
 The IRS accepts these self-computed amounts in most cases.
 It simply notes the tax liability in its computer system.
 This notation is referred to as “assessing” the tax.

-In other cases the IRS changes the amount of tax reported on the taxpayer’s tax return.
+In other cases, the IRS changes the amount of tax reported on the taxpayer’s tax return.
 It is also common for the IRS to add tax liabilities where the taxpayer did not file tax returns.
 There are a number of rules the IRS has to follow in doing this.

-The Notice of Deficiency
+The IRS Notice of Deficiency

 One of the rules is that the IRS may not increase the amount of tax without first mailing the taxpayer a notice of deficiency.
 The notice of deficiency is simply a letter saying that the additional amount of tax is due and affording the taxpayer the right to contest the increase.

 To be valid, the notice of deficiency must be mailed to the taxpayer’s last known address.
-This is typically the address the taxpayer provided on its last tax return that was mailed to the IRS.
+This is typically the address the taxpayer provided on their last tax return that was mailed to the IRS.
 This requirement only means that the IRS has to mail the notice, not that the taxpayer has to receive the notice.